Detailed guides to painful problems, treatments & more

 updated

-One article on PainSci cites Simons 2014: Chronic Pain as a Conditioned Behaviour
+One page on PainSci cites Simons 2014: Chronic Pain as a Conditioned Behaviour

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.